FCAI-B/dw/README.md

 <!--
+- The Information Security lecture (of 29 Mar) will be postponed after the Midterm.
+- The Data Warehousing lecture (of 29 Mar) will be postponed after the Midterm.
 + Nuxt Sunday, 12 PM (Hall 5 "Modareg5"): We will have our next Information Security lecture
 + Next Sunday, 01 PM (Hall 5 "Modareg5"): We will have our next Data Warehousing lecture